-- Customer credit of \$25 million started on October 1, 2018 and includes: - annual ongoing tax savings of \$14 million - pass back of January September 2018 tax savings (\$15 million) over a three-year period \$5 million annually - pass back of protected and unprotected portions of net regulatory liability for excess deferred income taxes (\$169 million and million, respectively) over the life of the assets \$6 million annually (amortization period for unprotected balance will be reviet the next rate case filing) - a.
-See Note B Regulatory Matters/Other Regulatory Matters on pages 23 27 and Note J Income Taxes on pages 35 36 in the 2Q 2020 Forr
+- Customer credit of \$25 million started on October 1, 2018 and includes: - annual ongoing tax savings of \$14 million - pass back of January September 2018 tax savings (\$15 million) over a three-year period \$5 million annually - pass back of protected and unprotected portions of net regulatory liability for excess deferred income taxes (\$169 million and \$16 million, respectively) over the life of the assets \$6 million annually (amortization period for unprotected balance will be reviewed in the next rate case filing) - a.
+See Note B Regulatory Matters/Other Regulatory Matters on pages 23 27 and Note J Income Taxes on pages 35 36 in the 2Q 2020 Form 10-Q.